Description

 Examples

-enable_sql_auditfrom the sys tenant.obclient [oceanbase]> ALTER SYSTEM SET ENABLE_SQL_AUDIT = False SCOPE = BOTH;Modify the value of the tenant-level parameter
+enable_sql_auditin the sys tenant.obclient [oceanbase]> ALTER SYSTEM SET ENABLE_SQL_AUDIT = False SCOPE = BOTH;Change the value of the tenant-level parameter

-connection_control_max_connection_delayfor thetenanttenant from the sys tenant.obclient [oceanbase]> ALTER SYSTEM SET connection_control_max_connection_delay = 2147483646 TENANT = tenant;Modify the value of the tenant-level parameter
+connection_control_max_connection_delayin thetenanttenant in the sys tenant.obclient [oceanbase]> ALTER SYSTEM SET connection_control_max_connection_delay = 2147483646 TENANT = tenant;Change the value of the tenant-level parameter

-major_freeze_duty_timefor all tenants (including the sys tenant, user tenants, and meta tenants) in the current cluster from the sys tenant.Execute the following statements in the sys tenant in sequence:
+major_freeze_duty_timefor all tenants in the cluster (including the sys tenant, user tenants, and meta tenant) in the sys tenant.You need to execute the following commands in the sys tenant: